-From the figures in Table 6, only one of the losses has occurred in a designated retail area The primary frontage in Broadstairs There have been no losses in other designated retail areas.
+From the figures in Table 6, only one of the losses has occurred in a designated retail area - the District centre in Westgate and this was for loss of retail on the upper floors.
+There have been no losses in other designated retail areas.